Suzi Taylor is a Service Designer with a background in digital, content strategy, journalism and education.

 The Spark

-The article struck me because I knew that statistically in Australia, young LGBTIQA+ people had much greater rates of suicidality than the general population.
-I wanted to document these stories.
-I wanted to know how much had changed for queer kids since I was at school.
+But back to the Rolling Stone article.
+What struck me most was that I knew that statistically in Australia, young LGBTIQA+ people had much greater rates of suicidality than the general population.
+I wanted to understand why.
+I wanted to provide a way for them to tell their stories, on their terms.
+And I wanted to find out how much had changed for queer kids since I was at school.

-Fortuitously, I came across a newspaper clipping about an event called the Same Sex Formal (subsequently renamed Queer Formal) in Melbourne.
-Organised by Minus18, it was a giant formal, complete with professional photo booth, sit-down dinner, live performances and dancing.
-And it was created for all the queer teens who couldn’t attend their own school formals or debutante balls, either because they were overtly forbidden from bringing a same-sex partner or because they just knew they wouldn’t feel welcome.
+Fortuitously, I came across a newspaper clipping about an event called the Queer Formal in Melbourne.
+Organised by Minus18, it was basically a giant prom night, complete with photo booth, lolly buffet, sit-down dinner, live performances and dancing.
+The night belonged to all the queer teens who couldn’t attend their own school formals or debutante balls, either because they were overtly forbidden from bringing a same-sex partner or because they just knew they wouldn’t feel welcome.

 I knew immediately that the Queer Formal could be a positive, life-affirming event - and it could be an empowering way to explore some tough subject matter.